 I believe improving nutrition, providing education about nutrition, and restoring the quality of real food are the most important issues we face today.
 Outside of war, all of the major threats to humanity’s survival can be traced to food and water: disease, declining lifespans, skyrocketing health-care costs, starvation and obesity (globally, there are now almost three times as many people living with overweight/obesity than are struggling with starvation), and global warming.
 And yet, nutrition is not top of mind for policymakers and citizens.

 The basis for the name Hu, is “Get Back to Human.”
 We believe that most no longer eat in a way that is optimal for human health.
 For many, nutrition is confusing, and it is too difficult to make good decisions when the ubiquitous food options steer us toward convenient and unhealthy choices.
 At Hu, we have created products to help consumers make easier, better-informed decisions with delicious options to improve their health.
+As my second act in 2019, I created a mission-driven holding (or parent) company called HumanCo that builds and invests in brands focused on healthier living and sustainability within the broad consumer space.

 We are at an inflection point in a food revolution as awareness builds around the abysmal failure that is the American approach to diet and disease.
 And amidst this revolution, there are great opportunities for philanthropy, investment, and productive uses of capital to effect change.

-Fortunately, there are substantial and easy solutions to reducing chronic disease and health-care costs that don’t require cutting-edge science or pharmaceuticals.
+Fortunately, there are substantial and easy solutions to reducing chronic disease and health-care costs that do not require cutting-edge science or pharmaceuticals.
 Implementing these solutions, however, will require reversing decades of bad habits and behaviors deeply ingrained in both consumers and corporations.
 We need to promote whole foods and treat addictive, processed food like tobacco.
 We need to better educate people and encourage more entrepreneurial activity in health and wellness.
 As we reduce the buying of cheap junk food and invest in our health by buying real, whole foods, the invisible hand of economics will force corporations to change their practices.

 Despite all the advances in science and modern medicine, this is the first generation in recorded human history that is predicted to live a shorter lifespan than the previous generation.
 We, at HumanCo, are here to envision a new way of doing things and we are starting now.
 Let’s change this paradigm and address the root cause of most chronic disease by using food as medicine instead of food as poison.